metamorworks - stock.adobe.com

 The Inspect tool follows the launch of Pindrop Pulse at the beginning of the year.
 It extends beyond the vendor's existing base of call centers to media organizations, nonprofits, government agencies and social networks, Pindrop said.

-Pindrop Pulse is integrated with the vendor's fraud protection and authentication platform
+Pindrop Pulse is integrated with the vendor's fraud protection and authentication platform.

 Pulse Inspect enables users to upload files to the Pindrop platform to determine if the files contain synthetic speech.
 It also provides deepfake scores.

-The launch of the new tool coincides with the rise of deepfake sensitivity as the U.S. general election in November draws near.
+The launch of the tool coincides with the rise of deepfake sensitivity as the U.S. general election in November draws near.

-It also examined the audio of the Elon Musk deepfake released on July 24 and identified that the technology used to create this deepfake audio came from voice cloning vendor ElevenLabs.
+Pindrop previously inspected a deepfake audio of presidential candidate Kamala Harris posted on X by Elon Musk and found that the audio contained partial deepfakes.
+It also examined the audio of the Elon Musk deepfake released July 24 and identified that the technology used to create this deepfake audio came from voice cloning vendor ElevenLabs.

 A necessary tool